Battleships in World War II: Armor

 From the lessons of Jutland, the protection scheme incorporated a sophisticated torpedo defense system (TDS).
 By adopting a turbo-electric drive, this allowed a wholesale rearrangement and close subdivision of the machinery spaces, while simultaneously narrowing them and permitting more space outboard for a layered system of voids, liquid-filled tanks and thin armored bulkheads.
 By contrast, "thin-skinned" cruisers and carriers relied only on numerous compartments to prevent flooding from spreading.
 Some were upgraded with anti-torpedo blisters, though these were much inferior to the battleship's armored belt.
-During the Pearl Harbor attack, TDS and damage control counterflooding saved West Virginia from nine torpedo hits, while Oklahoma, which lacked it, capsized after just three.
+During the Pearl Harbor attack, TDS and damage control counter-flooding saved West Virginia from nine torpedo hits, while Oklahoma, which lacked it, capsized after just three.